Snake Plant Care

 Remove all excess water from saucers and never allow snake plants to sit in excess water.

-Bag of Organic Succulent Soil
+Bag of Espoma Succulent Potting Mix

 Dividing and Repotting a Snake Plant